BradGaddis/FortiBody/README.md

-FortiBody is presently an app for my personal use for now.
+FortiBody is presently an app for mine, and my friends' personal use for now.

 While it is barely usable at the moment and looks atrocious, I intend for this to be quite an ambitious project and this is inspired by some combination of BodBot and MyFitnessPal

 The Design Doc:
 * Be able to have user profiles
 * Save data locally.
 Perhaps we will have something you can opt into later, but first and foremost, your data is your data.
-   * I also recognize that I am a noob, and while I haven't yet open-sourced this application, I may make mistakes and use a library or service unintentionally that abuses user data.
-As soon as I am aware, or the gracious users point it out, steps will begin to be taken to correct it.

 * Use machine learning
   * Using tensorflow.js (or some other library) , its going to take inputs, and calculate what type of exercises a user should do based on a few factors whilst training a model unique to the individual: